AmadeusITGroup/AgnosUI/docs/04-Services/03-Transition.md

 ## In action

-Creating and attaching a transition is straighforward !
-Simply create a transition widget using the factory `createTransition` and attach the provided directive to a dom element.
+Creating and attaching a transition is straighforward!
+Simply create a transition service using the factory `createTransition` and attach the provided directive to a dom element.
 Let's see this in action by implementing a **Collapse** component:

 ```sample